EAR-conv-rec/EAR-conv-rec.github.io/manual.md

-Please cite our paper if you use our codes or dataset.
+Please kindly cite our paper if you use our codes or dataset.

 ```
 @inproceedings{lei2020estimation,